rolandyuwy/tp/docs/UserGuide.md

 ## Viewing expired food items

-When you launch the app, it checks for any expired food present in your food inventory.
-This lets you easily see what foods have expired.
+When you launch the app, it checks for any expired food items present in your food inventory.
+This lets you easily see what food items have expired.
-If there is any expired food, a pop-up window similar to the one shown below will appear with the list of expired food item(s).
+If there is any expired food item, a pop-up window similar to the one shown below will appear with the list of expired food item(s).
-If you have discarded the expired food, please remember to delete the associated food item from the app using the [`delete`](#deleting-a-food-item) command.
+If you have discarded the expired food item, please remember to delete the associated food item from the app using the [`delete`](#deleting-a-food-item) command.

 If you want to see the list of expired food items when using the app, you can use the `expired` command.